bcit-ci/CodeIgniter/user_guide_src/source/helpers/text_helper.rst

 		$string = "Here is a nice text string consisting of eleven words.";
 		$string = word_limiter($string, 4);
-		// Returns:  Here is a nice…
+		// Returns:  Here is a nice

 	The third parameter is an optional suffix added to the string.
 By default it adds an ellipsis.